top of page

 • Training on Lead 101 presentation to present to residents on implementation of interim controls.

-• Lead Risk Assessor/Lead Inspector License – seven-day training
+• Lead Risk Assessor/Lead Inspector License – seven-day training (Must meet requirements)

 • Community Engagement Training working alongside LSCC Coalition marketing team, peers, and other participating CDCs to develop engaging and effective social media and outreach campaigns needed to implement an effective outreach strategy.